houmain/keymapper/README.md

   * `A B` means that keys are pressed successively.
   * `(A B)` means that both keys are pressed simultaneously.
-  * `A{B}` means that a key is hold while another is pressed.
+  * `A{B}` means that a key is held while another is pressed.
   * `!A` means that the (potentially pressed) key should be released before the rest of the expression is applied.
+This also works for virtual keys.
   * `^` splits the output in two parts, one which is applied when the input key is pressed and one when the [key is released](#output-on-key-release).
   * Strings enclosed in single or double quotes specify [characters to type](#character-typing).
   * `$()` can be used for [launching applications](#application-launching).